lucasarano/GeoNorm/PRODUCTION_API.md

 ## Overview

-The GeoNorm Production API provides a single endpoint for complete address processing and geocoding.
-It handles the entire pipeline automatically:

-1. **Extract** - AI-powered field extraction from CSV
-2. **Clean** - AI-powered address normalization
-3. **Geocode** - Google Maps geocoding with coordinates
-4. **Save** - Automatic database storage
-5. **Notify** - SMS/Email notifications (optional)
+The GeoNorm Production API lets you send a single address string and receive the cleaned address, GPS coordinates, and Paraguayan zip code metadata.
+The endpoint performs Google Maps geocoding and zip code lookup so you only need to provide the raw address text.

 ## Base URL